-The assessable profits of insurance companies, aircraft owners, qualifying aircraft lessors, ship owners and qualifying ship lessors are computed using special formulae laid down in the Inland Revenue Ordinance (IRO) (see Special classes of taxpayer/income - page 13 to 16).
+The assessable profits of insurance companies, aircraft owners, qualifying aircraft lessors, ship owners and qualifying ship lessors are computed using special formulae laid down in the Inland Revenue Ordinance (IRO) (see Special classes of taxpayer/income - pages 14 to 17).
 Clubs and trade associations may be subject to profits tax if they do not meet the conditions laid down in the IRO.

-Dividends from companies that are chargeable to Hong Kong profits tax are generally exempt from profits tax or not subject to withholding tax in Hong Kong.
+Dividends from companies that are chargeable to Hong Kong profits tax are generally exempt from profits tax.